Presupernova neutrinos: realistic emissivities from stellar evolution: Neutrino production in a presupernova environment

 Finally, the total $\nue$ (or $\barnue$) spectrum is found by a weighted sum over all the isotopes present:

-where $X_{k}$ is the abundance of isotope $k$, $\phi_{k}$ is the sum of the normalized electron (positron) capture and $\beta^{\pm}$ decay spectra for isotope $k$, $\rho$ is the density of the star, $m_{p}$ is the mass of the proton, and $A_{k}$ is the atomic number of isotope $k$ \cite{Odrzywolek:2009yl}.
-The values of $X_{k}$ and $\rho$ are taken from MESA calculations \cite{Paxton:2010ig, Paxton:2013jy, Paxton:2015vl}.
+where $\rho$ is the mass density and $m_{p}$ is the mass of the proton.
+Here $\phi_{k}$ is the sum of the normalized electron (positron) capture and $\beta^{\pm}$ decay spectra for isotope $k$; $n_k=X_{k}\rho/(m_{p}A_{k})$ is the number density of the same isotope, and $X_{k}$, $A_k$ are its mass fraction and atomic number respectively \citep{Odrzywolek:2009yl}.

+The values of $X_{k}$ and $\rho$ are taken from MESA calculations \citep{Paxton:2010ig, Paxton:2013jy, Paxton:2015vl}.
 The features of the spectrum $\Phi_{\nu,\overline{\nu}}$ depend on the temperature, density, and isotopic abundances.
 For the center of a star immediately before collapse (T $\approx 4-5 \times10^{9}$ K, $\rho \approx 10^{7}$ g/cm$^{3}$), the total spectrum can extend to several MeV.